SiliconLabsSoftware/zigbee_applications/custom_cpcd_LED_example/README.md

 3. Copy the *sl_cpc.h* header file from '*/usr/local/include*' to overwrite the existing one in '*custom_cpc_host*' directory
 4. cd to the *custom_cpc_host* directory
 5. Run the command: `sudo make -f Makefile`
-6. From the current terminal, start cpcd (/usr/local/bin/cpcd)
+6. From the current terminal, start cpcd (sudo /usr/local/bin/cpcd)
-7. Open another terminal, start the host app ( ./cpcledbutton)
+7. Open another terminal, start the host app (sudo ./cpcledbutton)

 ## How It Works ##